dioptra-io/caracal/README.md

 and on macOS, where it uses [`AF_NDRV`](http://newosxbook.com/bonus/vol1ch16.html).
 It runs on x86-64 and ARM systems.

-Note that it has been specifically designed for Linux, so you may get inferior performance on macOS (especially due to syscall costs).

 ```bash
 # macOS
 brew install cmake gcovr boost